 How To Easily Focus Stack In Photoshop

 Focus stacking is a technique that allows you to achieve a deep depth of field in a final image by blending (or stacking, as it’s often referred to) several images together.
-The idea is that you take several shots of your subject, each focused on a different spot.
 Once you combine the images together in Photoshop, you’ll end up with a perfectly sharp, in-focus subject.

 Master Your Camera’s ISO Setting